samuelgozi/nano-schema/README.md

 });
 ```

-In the example above, the `name` prop contains an unsupported/invalid configuration option `banana`,
+In the example above, the `name` prop contains an invalid configuration option `banana`,
 Running this code will throw the error: `Unknown property "banana"`.

 ## Short vs verbose syntax

-There are two ways of writing a "Field schema".
-One is short and easier to read, and the second one is "verbose" and is used when we want additional options in the field. like `required`, `enum` etc.
+There are two ways of specifing a "Field schema".
+One is short and easier to read, and the second one is "verbose" and is used when we want additional constrains on that field. like `required`, `enum` etc.

 Here is an example of how we would use the "short" syntax to create a field that should be of type `String`: